2027 Finnish parliamentary election

 Parliamentary elections will be held in Finland on 18 April 2027 to elect members of parliament for the 2027–2031 term.
+It will be the first parliamentary election in Finland since the country acceded to NATO on 4 April 2023, ending 75 years of military non-alignment for the country.

 Electoral system

 The 200 members of the Parliament of Finland (Eduskunta) are elected using open list proportional representation in 13 multi-member constituencies, with seats allocated according to the D'Hondt method.
 The number of elected representatives is proportional to the population in the district six months prior to the elections. Åland has a single member electoral district and its own party system.